anitaannamale/RNA-seq-Trimming-Tool/README.md

       - or command line directly

 And each way has two modes to work :
-     - single ends "SE"
+     - single ends "SE" `./Filtrage SE`
-     - paired ends "PE"
+     - paired ends "PE" `./Filtrage PE`

 To read input files and trimming parameters from the XML file, run :

             'python ./Filtrage.py --XML'

-To launch trimmomatic using commandline arguments see below:.
+To launch trimmomatic using commandline arguments see below:

 For more informations, see module help, running:

             'python ./Filtrage.py -h'

 ## Single ends data

+`./Filtrage.py SE` takes an input fastq file and outputs a trimmed version of that file.
+It has all options given by Trimmomatic :

 ## Paired ends data